MicrosoftDocs/azure-devops-docs/docs/report/dashboards/widget-catalog.md

 ## Work widgets
 ::: moniker-end

 Add work tracking widgets to your dashboards to show status, progress, or trends.
+You [use work items to plan and track work](../../boards/backlogs/add-work-items.md).

 In addition to the widgets listed here, you can add a work item query chart to your dashboard.
 To learn more, see [Track progress with status and trend query-based charts](charts.md).

 ::: moniker range=">= tfs-2017"
 :::row:::